cdktf/cdktf-provider-google/docs/computeRegionBackendService.python.md

 Only ROUND_ROBIN and RING_HASH are supported when the backend service is referenced by a URL map that is bound to target gRPC proxy that has validate_for_proxyless field set to true.
-Possible values: ["ROUND_ROBIN", "LEAST_REQUEST", "RING_HASH", "RANDOM", "ORIGINAL_DESTINATION", "MAGLEV", "WEIGHTED_MAGLEV"]
+Possible values: ["ROUND_ROBIN", "LEAST_REQUEST", "RING_HASH", "RANDOM", "ORIGINAL_DESTINATION", "MAGLEV", "WEIGHTED_MAGLEV", "WEIGHTED_ROUND_ROBIN"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.24.0/docs/resources/compute_region_backend_service#locality_lb_policy ComputeRegionBackendService#locality_lb_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.25.0/docs/resources/compute_region_backend_service#locality_lb_policy ComputeRegionBackendService#locality_lb_policy}

 ---